-All examinations are scheduled for Tuesday.
-On test weeks, the examination will be given from 12:30 until 2:00 and there will be a review session the night before from 5:30 until 7:00.
+All examinations are scheduled for Thursday.
+On test weeks, the examination will be given from 8:00 until 9:20 and there will be a review session the night before from 5:30 until 7:00 P.M.

-There will be five (5) 100 point, one hour, in-class examinations and I will drop the lowest score.
-Make-up examinations are occasionally granted but require that arrangements are made well before the exam.
+There will be four (4) 100 point, one hour, in-class examinations and I will drop the lowest score.
+Make-up examinations are granted only for truly exceptional circumstances.
 You should not expect all examination questions to closely mimic textbook examples or assigned homework problems.
 On the other hand, you should expect most exam questions to be similar to material that can be found in the textbook.